 - Secondary Special Education.
 UD students in secondary education majors or the Elementary Teacher Education major/Middle School concentrations can become eligible for teacher certification in special education and earn an M.Ed. in Exceptional Children and Youth in the +1 year.

 - Teaching English as a Second Language.
-UD students in the undergraduate English or English Education majors can become eligible for teacher certification English as a Second Language and earn the M.A. in TESL in the +1 year.
+UD students in the undergraduate English major can become eligible for teacher certification English as a Second Language and earn the M.A. in TESL in the +1 year.

 To apply for any of our graduate programs at UD, please visit our Graduate Admission’s page.